Stuart Dallas: Leeds United

 During the 2018–19 season, Dallas played in several positions under new head coach Marcelo Bielsa before long-term injuries to Luke Ayling and Gaetano Berardi meant Dallas had an extended run in the side as right-back.
 He scored his first goal of the season on 27 November in a 1–0 win against Reading.
 However, on 1 December, Dallas broke his foot after picking up the injury in a 1–0 win against Sheffield United, which ruled him out for several weeks.
 However, after his return to training, Dallas was ruled out for another 6 weeks after picking up another injury in January 2019.
 After Leeds finished the regular season in third place, they qualified for the play-offs.
 Dallas started both legs of the Championship play-off semi-final against Derby County at left-back, following his return from injury, due to injuries to Barry Douglas, Gjanni Alioski and Leif Davis.
 Leeds won the first leg of the play-off semi-final, a 1–0 win at Pride Park, but despite two goals from Dallas, Leeds lost the reverse leg 4–2 at Elland Road, seeing Derby progress to the final against Aston Villa.
 Dallas played 29 games in all competitions across the 2018–19 season, scoring four goals.

-In June 2019, teammate Bailey Peacock-Farrell revealed he and Dallas had turned down the option of starting pre-season training a week later after featuring on international duty for Northern Ireland over the summer, in order to fight for a starting spot.
+In June 2019, fellow compatriot Bailey Peacock-Farrell revealed he and Dallas had turned down the option of starting pre-season training a week later after featuring on international duty for Northern Ireland over the summer, in order to fight for a starting spot.
 On 24 August, Dallas scored his first goal of the 2019–20 season in a 3–0 win over Stoke City.
-In September 2019, he signed a new four-year contract with Leeds United.
-Dallas found himself one of the first names on the first team sheet, being ever present for the first half of the season, playing in a range of positions, including left-back, right-back and central midfield after injuries to Adam Forshaw, Jamie Shackleton, Tyler Roberts and Pablo Hernández.
-After the English professional football season was paused in March 2020 due to the COVID-19 pandemic, the season was resumed in June, where Dallas earned promotion with Leeds to the Premier League as EFL Championship champions.
+In September 2019, Dallas signed a new four-year contract extension with Leeds.
+He found himself one of the first names on the first team sheet, being ever present for the first half of the season, playing in a range of positions, including left-back, right-back and central midfield after injuries to Adam Forshaw, Jamie Shackleton, Tyler Roberts and Pablo Hernández.
+After the English professional football season was paused in March 2020 due to the COVID-19 pandemic, the season was recovered in June, where Dallas earned promotion with Leeds to the Premier League as EFL Championship champions.
 After scoring five goals in 46 appearances for Leeds across the 2019–20 season, he won Leeds' Players' Player of the Season award.